Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Dunkirk evacuation ended".</h2 head><h3 quote align='center'>"Following a massive rescue effort that included civilian boats, the withdrawal of Allied troops trapped at Dunkirk, France, was completed on this day during World War II; more than 300,000 soldiers were saved.
-Test your knowledge of World War II".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Start of the Six-Day War".</h2 head><h3 quote align='center'>"Israel\u2014amid rising tensions with Egypt, Syria, and Jordan\u2014staged a preemptive air assault and soundly defeated those Arab countries, notably seizing the Old City of Jerusalem and the Gaza Strip before a cease-fire.
+Sort fact from fiction in our quiz about the Middle East".</h3 quote></h3 OTD